MailBeez/mailbeez-documentation/pages/03.documentation/05.configbeez/24.common_services/07.config_content_engine/default.en.md

 ---

-Adds personalised product recommendations to any MailBeez Email.
+Adds rulebased **personalised product recommendations** to any MailBeez Email.

-When editing an email template just add the content element "Live Content" and configure the settings to add product recommendations.
+When editing an email template just add the content element `Live Content` and configure the settings to add product recommendations.

 #### Catalog-based product recommendations